Auditing a Live Site to Discover SEO Problems

 Title tags need to be descriptive and engaging for maximum effect.
 Including keywords is a must and if you want to utilise the brand or company name, put it at the end of the tag.
 Having the keyword first and foremost has greater ranking power.

 Is there enough content?
-If a large website has many pages with minimal content, there will be an imbalance which search engines may view with ill favour.
+If a large website has many pages with minimal content, there will be an imbalance which search engines may view unfavourably.

 Meta Tag Review

 Utilise unique meta descriptions for all your pages.
 If, for some reason, this is not possible, remove the tag completely.
 Having meta descriptions that are similar can be a marker to search engines of duplicate content.

 Ensure that any and all redirects on a website return a 301 redirect code.

 Internal Link Examination

 This can be a tedious procedure, especially if the website is incredibly large and difficult to navigate.
 The best links are worthless unless they connect to relevant content.
 Ensure that every link connects to the correct page and be sure to avoid link stuffing.

 Depending on the business, having the web domain optimised to a particular country or city might be necessary.
 If your business relies on a physical store(s) based solely in Boston for example, then having the address listed on the website is optimal for customers.